nachocaru/xaprb.com/content/blog/2005-12-23-rowcount-and-identity.md

 title: How triggers affect ROWCOUNT and IDENTITY in SQL Server 2000
 date: "2005-12-23"
 permalink: /2005/12/23/rowcount-and-identity/
-description:
-  - >
-    This article explains how to use ROWCOUNT and IDENTITY safely in SQL Server 2000 when there is a trigger on the base table.
 ---
 It's safe to use `@@ROWCOUNT` in SQL Server 2000 even when there is a trigger on the base table.
 The trigger will not skew your results; you'll get what you expect. `@@ROWCOUNT` works correctly even when `NOCOUNT` is set.